funsafemath/tracing-py/README.md

 There's a `leak_info()` function available that returns an object containing information about leaked objects counts.

+# Missing Features
-# Some missing features that'll be added
+some missing features that will be added later

 Colorful error logging with their context, [color-eyre](https://crates.io/crates/color-eyre)-like